 Portable medical suction is an indispensable part of every first responder’s toolkit.
 Yet research consistently suggests that operators may not know how to use suction devices properly.
-This is especially true if you work for an agency whose population does not routinely require portable medical suction–your skills can get rusty.
+Your skills can grow rusty, especially if you work for an agency whose population does not routinely require portable medical suction.

 - Check to ensure no parts are loose and all are fully connected.

 - Power on the machine and check for warning lights.

 - Look for visible damage to the machine.

 Maintaining Equipment in the State of Readiness is Key

 A study of wall-mounted suction units found that just 14% were maintained in a state of readiness, and 70% of devices did not have all of their parts present.
 This unpreparedness delays treatment and is totally preventable.

 Statistics are probably similar, or worse, on ambulances.
 It’s not enough to invest in a high-quality device and regularly test it; you must ensure it is ready to use.
 This means: